 Contact | 連絡: Please type into your email (日本語 OK).

 Photogravure etchings are a visual experience like none other.
 Printed with richly pigmented inks on hand-made European etching papers or Japanese washi, their unique depth, texture, and tonality project an extraordinary three-dimensional quality.
-Below the images on this page, please scroll down to About the artist, links to the story of what makes these prints possible, to various Series of inter-related images.
+Below the images on this page, please scroll down to About the artist, links to the story of what makes these prints possible, and to various Series of images.
 To select what fits your own surroundings and style, click any of the images below, or those in any Series, to see them full-screen.
-Then order from that page if the price is shown, or if not shown, submit a bid.
+Then if you like what you see, order from that page if the price is shown, or if not shown, submit a bid.

 333. Openings, 26 x 35 cm (10 x 14"), photogravure etching, Izote French Black etching ink on Fabriano Tiepolo paper (2019), Pathways Series, Vityaz Bay, Russia

 332. Renewal.
 35 x 27 cm (14 x 11") photogravure etching, Izote French Black etching ink on Fabriano Tiepolo paper and Mitsumata washi (2019), Pathways Series, Vityaz Bay, Russia